Shoes01/7DRL-2019/ROAD_MAP.md

-## NEXT THING TO DO

-Skills should have their own damage profile.

 ### POLISH
 When selecting a skill, you should still be able to click the other buttons
 >>> The targeting state needs to accept these inputs